tianocore/edk2-pytool-library/readme.md

 * Features:
   * Add support for getting WinSdk tools on platforms without VS2017 or newer
+  * FindToolInWinSdk in locate_tools.py throws a FileNotFoundException when it cannot find the tool requested, previouly it returned None
 * Bugs:

 ### Version 0.9.00